If you love chocolate, this cake will be for you! Rich dark chocolate flavors are in every bite you take of this gluten free devil’s food cake.

 I have to agree.

-What this chocolate cake recipe is fun, but you won’t find molten chocolate lava in this cake (but what a fun idea to try next!)
-What you will find is a moist chocolate cake that is still light and airy.
-I created another delicious Gluten Free Chocolate Layer Cake recipe on my sister site that is beautiful for a party.
+When you make this cake, you will find it is a moist chocolate cake that is still light and airy.
+I created another delicious Gluten Free Chocolate Layer Cake that is beautiful for a party.

 If chocolate isn’t your thing, or if you need both a chocolate and vanilla cake, you will want to make this Gluten Free Vanilla Cake recipe.
 It is the ultimate party cake!